csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **ADO.NET**

-The ADO.NET API, designed for the Visual Basic .NET and C# languages, pro- vides functions to access data, which at a high level are not dissimilar to the JDBC functions, although details differ.
-Like JDBC and ODBC, the ADO.NET API allows access to results of SQL queries, as well as to metadata, but is considerably sim- pler to use than ODBC.
+The ADO.NET API, designed for the Visual Basic .NET and C# languages, provides functions to access data, which at a high level are not dissimilar to the JDBC functions, although details differ.
+Like JDBC and ODBC, the ADO.NET API allows access to results of SQL queries, as well as to metadata, but is considerably simpler to use than ODBC.
 A database that supports ODBC can be accessed using the ADO.NET API, and the ADO.NET calls are translated into ODBC calls.
 The ADO.NET API can also be used with some kinds of nonrelational data sources such as Microsoft’s OLE-DB, XML (covered in Chapter 23), and more recently, the Entity Framework developed by Microsoft.
 See the bibliographic notes for more information on ADO.NET.

 Level 2 requires further features, such as the ability to send and retrieve arrays of parameter values and to retrieve more detailed catalog information.